|Release Date||Release Name|

 - The NAM NetFlow Collector adds support for SNMPv3 for collecting interface statistics.

-- Communication within NAM Reporting cluster uses new, more robust and secure implementation of the cluster communication protocol, no longer dependent on 3rd party libraries, such as Hazelcast;
+- Communication within NAM Reporting cluster uses a new, more robust and secure implementation of the cluster communication protocol, no longer dependent on third-party libraries such as Hazelcast.

 Features no longer supported